 If anyone using Librium has expressed these symptoms, they should seek out a doctor immediately.

-It is frequently prescribed for people recovering from alcohol addiction; however, the addictiveness of Librium is something that the recoveree and prescribing doctor should always be aware of, as a dependency can form in just a couple weeks of regular use.
-Because of the calming effects Librium has on the body, many won’t realize they’ve developed a dependency until they experience symptoms of withdrawal.
+It is frequently prescribed for people recovering from alcohol addiction and anxiety; however, the addictiveness of Librium is something that should always be aware of.
+A dependence can form in just a couple weeks of regular use.
+Because of the calming effects Librium has on the body, many won’t realize they’ve developed a dependence until they experience symptoms of withdrawal.
 These can include: